oneleo/gofs/README.md

   gofs -b
         Start this file server listen on port ":80" for browse "./" current folder, and open in browser. gofs -p 8081 -f ./www -b
-        Start this file server listen on port ":8081" for browse "./www" specify folder, and open in browser.
+        Start this file server listen on specify port ":8081" for browse "./www" specify folder, and open in browser.
 ```

 ## References